Nikon Z7 - My

 CMOS is called a "rolling" shutter.
 The CCD sensor does not suffer from this effect and it is called a "global" shutter.

-The focal-plane shutter also creates a jello effect, so both mechanical and
+The focal-plane shutter in general also creates a jello effect, so both mechanical and

 electronic shutters are rolling shutters.
 The mechanical focal-plane shutter